jneidel/jneidel.com/content/essay/one-reason-trip/index.md

 summary: Why are you going on that trip?
 date: 2023-11-28
 slug: "trip-one-reason"
-thumbnailAlt: Golf driving in traffic at sundown
+thumb: Golf driving in traffic at sundown
 tags:
     - philosophy
 ---